hrs2203/spell_checker/README.md

 # SPELL CHECKER
-An attempt to impliment spell checker using raw python\
+An attempt to impliment spell checker using raw python

+## To use in product user QueryChecker Fxn
+check [example.py](./src/example.py) for more detail.